 Write a check or use your HSA debit card to pay for qualified medical expenses to your health services provider.
-You may also make a direct withdrawal of funds from your local Centier branch.
+You may also make a direct withdrawal of funds from your local Centier branch, or by internet or mobile transfer.
+When conducting internet and mobile transfers, it is important to remember that all credits and debits add to current year contributions and distributions.
 It is very important to save your receipts and statements.
 You will need them to complete your annual tax return.

 An HSA is not a "use it or lose it" account.
 Your funds will not expire if you do not use them within the year.
 Funds in your HSA rollover into the next calendar year when there is a balance.

 What are the federal tax benefits of an HSA?